Goppenstein railway station

 Goppenstein is a railway station in the Swiss canton of Valais and municipality of Ferden.
 The station is located on the Lötschberg line of the BLS AG, just outside the southern portal of the Lötschberg tunnel.
 It takes its name from the nearby hamlet of Goppenstein.

-The station is served by the following passenger train:
+Services

+As of the December 2024 timetable change the following services stop at Goppenstein: